Policies and Procedures

 Children from 18 months of age through 8th grade are eligible for admission to MSH.

-- Begin reading Follow the Child: The Basics, the Misconceptions, and the Underlying Lessons of a Montessori Education.
-A copy will be provided to you to read throughout the admission process.
-Families may choose paperback or Kindle format.
+- Begin reading Follow the Child: If you wish to move forward with the admissions process, we recommend reading Follow the Child: The Basics, the Misconceptions, and the Underlying Lessons of a Montessori Education to prepare you for the family interview.

-- Notification of enrollment status: Assuming that families, guides and the administrator agree that enrollment is appropriate, your child will be conditionally enrolled and assigned to a class or, if enrollment is full, placed in the waiting pool for the intended program.
+- Notification of enrollment status: Assuming that families, guides, and the administrator agree that enrollment is appropriate, your child will be assigned to a class or, if enrollment is full, placed in the waiting pool for the intended program.

 Program Eligibility by Age

 The Montessori School of Huntsville offers programs for children 18 months through sixth grade.
 Applicants to the school may be admitted to our programs based on the following ages:

 Toddler 18-36 months